How to Serve Divorce Papers in California

 5. Serve by publication

-If you’re not exactly sure where your spouse is but you’re aware of the general area, you can use newspapers to serve papers.
+If you’re not exactly sure where your spouse is but are aware of the general area, you can use newspapers to serve papers.
 This is a very old-fashioned method of serving papers if nothing else works.
 You’ll pay the publishing fees, and you must share this document once per week for four weeks.
-If you use this route, you must use two additional forms (FL-980 and FL-982) to prove your work.

 Serving a spouse living out of state